SeoliKim/wallst/README.md

 - AI Integration: OpenAI
 - API: Alpha Vantage, csv-parser

-### Disclamer
+### Disclaimer
-the information provided by WALLST is for informational purposes only and does not constitute financial advice.
+The information provided by WALLST is for informational purposes only and does not constitute financial advice.
 Always consult with a licensed financial professional before making investment decisions.